-This questionnaire assesses how often people affected by Parkinson's experience difficulties across 8 dimensions of daily living.
+This questionnaire assesses how often people with Parkinson's experience difficulties across 8 dimensions of daily living.

 - Doctor (Geriatrician)